 When divorce gets difficult, be sure to reach out to your attorney for help.
 They have worked with many clients prior to you, so they have experience in helping others get through difficult times in their lives.
 At Law Office of Alexandra White, PC, we know how difficult it can be to work through something like divorce; our team is committed to helping you get started on the new chapter of your life while empathizing with how you are feeling.

-Learn more about divorce in Colorado or schedule your consultation with a member of our team by calling us at (303) 647-4245 or by visiting our website.
+Learn more about divorce in Colorado or schedule your free consultation with a member of our team by calling us at (303) 647-4245 or by visiting our website.